Bring Facebook, Instagram & Twitter to Your Browser’s Toolbar With These Chrome Extensions

 From the menu, you can access your profile, mentions, view your tweets that have been retweeted and see how many retweets they’ve received.

 While you can tweet from the app, there are some features that are lacking from the Twitter experience.
 There’s no way to shorten URLs, and you aren’t notified when you receive replies or DMs.
-If you’re looking for a better way to post tweets, check out Tweet this Page, or these 5 Chrome extensions to superpower Twitter.
+If you’re looking for a better way to post tweets, check out, or these Chrome extensions to superpower Twitter.

 The extension provides a slick and compact Facebook experience.
 You can view your friends’ updates in your news feed, view posts with photos only, view your notifications, view your inbox (a semi-functional version), your profile and also post updates.
 You can interact with your friends from the extension by commenting on and liking their posts.